Ape Escape (video game): Development

 The game's music was composed by Soichi Terada, who wrote it on an Akai S1000 digital sampler, alongside an NEC computer and various synthesisers.
 After a game director listened to Terada's track "Sumo Jungle", he was given the opportunity to compose the music for Ape Escape.
 He wrote many tracks with high-speed tempos to fit with the characters' constant running.
 At the suggestion of producer Susumu Takatsuka, the music was designed to be interactive and playful; for example, entering sneaking mode causes the drum and bass to cut out, giving it a mellow atmosphere.
 Music from the game was included in Ape Escape Originape Soundtracks, (Note: Ape Escape Originape Soundtracks (サルゲッチュ・オリジサル・サウンドトラック)) published on November 18, 2011, by Terada's label Far East Recording.
 The gameplay sound effects were designed by Masaaki Kaneko, while the sound effects in the cutscenes were provided by Masatoshi Mizumachi.
 The English voice acting was recorded at Dubey Tunes Studios in San Francisco, California, with Sara Holihan and Hunter A. Pipes III serving as voice-over director and producer, respectively.

-Ape Escape was officially announced in the April 1999 issue of Official U.S. PlayStation Magazine.
+Ape Escape was announced in the April 1999 issue of Official U.S. PlayStation Magazine.
 A playable demonstration was integrated into the Jampack Summer '99 compilation CD released by PlayStation Underground.
 A second playable demonstration was included on a promotional compilation disc released by Pizza Hut on November 14.
 Promotions for the game were held on Cartoon Network during Sony's winter holiday marketing campaign of 1999.
-The game was released in North America on June 22, 1999.
+The game was released in North America and PAL regions on June 22, 1999, and in Japan on June 24.
 A remake, titled Ape Escape: On the Loose, was announced on May 11, 2004, during Sony's press conference at the Electronic Entertainment Expo.
-It was released as a launch title for the PlayStation Portable (PSP) on March 24, 2005.
+It was released for the PlayStation Portable (PSP) in Japan on March 17, 2005, in North America as a launch title on March 24, and in Europe on May 5, 2006.
 The remake features altered controls, due to the lack of a right analog stick on the PSP, as well as some slightly different graphics and mini-games.